Drugged up meat

+I have dramatically reduced my meat consumption for several reasons.
+I won’t go into it right now but I probably will soon.
+One of the main reasons was that the animals are just too sick and they are making us sick as well.
 Many esteemed medical and scientific groups have called out against agricultural and animal antibiotic use because of the dire health implications to humanity.
 We are getting to the point where our miraculous drugs don't work when we're sick and really need them.
 A lot of it has to do with the meat on your plate.

 Thirty-five years ago scientists were noticing that farmers and farm animals were showing signs of antibiotic resistance .
 The antibiotics used in agriculture may be significantly contributing to the spread of antibiotic-resistant superbugs that cause infections in patients in hospitals.
 Scientists looked for a connection and found that low levels of beta-lactam antibiotics, a drug class commonly used in both clinical and agricultural settings, accelerated the growth and spread of the (bad) bacteria Staphylococcus aureus.

 The effect was most noticeable among multidrug-resistant strains of bacteria known as methicillin-resistant Staphylococcus aureus, or MRSA.
 MRSA spread rapidly when exposed to low levels of antibiotics, such as used with animals.
 The MRSA wasn’t killed by the antibiotics—it actually thrived.
 Staphylococcus aureus and particularly MRSA continues to be a major cause of infections in medical settings such as health clinics and hospitals .